The Best Cheesesteaks In PhillyThe 18 best cheesesteaks in the city.

 When anyone thinks of food in Philly, the first thing that comes to mind is a mountain of chopped beef piled on a long roll that’s dripping with cheese.
 We get territorial about cheesesteaks—we argue over cheeses, roll density, and toppings, and when we pass a “Philly Steaks” shop in any other city, we scrutinize it like Olympic judges do gymnastics routines.

-The perfect cheesesteak is different for everyone, but we’re looking for long, crackly fresh bread, steak that's been chopped into an entirely new form, perfectly fried onion, and melty cheese.
-These are the best 17 places to grab one.
+The perfect cheesesteak is different for everyone—and some can even get pretty wild.
+But when we’re looking for long, crackly fresh bread, steak that's been chopped into an entirely new form, perfectly fried onion, and melty cheese, these are the 18 best places to grab one.

 Ah yes, the most expensive cheesesteak in town.
 For $140, you can sit in this sleek Rittenhouse steakhouse and have a sandwich full of wagyu ribeye, foie gras, onions, and a tangy truffled cheese whiz.
 The elements of the cheesesteak work—the bread is buttery while the steak is tender—and it comes with a bottle of champagne which is great for the table when you order it as a starter.
 The bubbly offsets the truffle flavor, and it also helps you forget about the number of normal cheesesteaks you could’ve bought with the money you spent on this one.